-3.25 Technology pools are arrangements whereby two or more parties assemble a package of technology which is licensed not only to contributors to the pool but also to third parties.
-These may have procompetitive benefits, clearing blocking patents, integrating in complementary technologies and reducing transaction costs.
+3.26 Technology pools are arrangements whereby two or more parties assemble a package of technology which is licensed not only to contributors to the pool but also to third parties.
+These may have pro-competitive benefits, in clearing blocking patents, integrating complementary technologies and reducing transaction costs.
 Where a pool is composed only of technologies that are essential and complementary, it is generally pro-competitive regardless of the market position of the parties involved.
-However, technology pools may have anticompetitive effects in certain circumstances.
+However, technology pools may have anti-competitive effects in certain circumstances.
 For example, where pools are composed solely or predominantly of substitute technologies, this leads to little efficiency gains and may amount to price-fixing.
-In addition to reducing competition between parties, technology pools may also potentially establish an industry standard that forecloses alternative technologies.
+In addition to reducing competition between parties, there is also the risk of foreclosing alternative technologies that are outside the pool.